 The Village Health Department is a state-certified local health department that is responsible for protecting the community's health from preventable death, disease, illness and injury.
-The Oak Park Department of Public Health identifies community problems and potential epidemics, develops health policies, enforces local ordinances and links residents to a wide range of direct services.
-Programs include a Family Case Management program, community nursing and a childhood lead program which provide for health education, prevention services, case management, counseling and referral to other community health partners.
+The Health Department identifies community problems and potential epidemics, develops health policies, enforces local ordinances and links residents to a wide range of direct services.
+Programs include community nursing and childhood lead reduction, both of which provide for health education, prevention services, case management, counseling and referral to other community health partners.
 The Health Department often provides consultation and referral services for those in poverty.
-One specific program is the healthy nutrition incentive program, which provides incentives for LINK card users to purchase farm-fresh healthy products from the Oak Park Farmers' Market.
+One specific program is the CDBG-funded Healthy Nutrition Incentives.
+This program provides incentives for LINK card users to purchase farm-fresh healthy products from the Oak Park Farmers Market.

-Many social service programs are also offered by subrecipients of CDBG and ESG funds in the Village to provide assistance to persons with incomes below the poverty level.
-For example, the Village increases family self-sufficiency by funding an agency that prevents, eliminates or ameliorates homelessness: Housing Forward provides supportive services such as job training, job placement, substance abuse treatment, case management, education (G.E.D.), day care, short-term mental health services, independent living skills education and the provision of basic needs.
-In addition, Housing Forward provides other homelessness preventative services that promote emotional and economic independence and create longterm change in the lives of homeless persons.
+Many social service programs are also offered by sub-recipients of CDBG and ESG funds in the Village to provide assistance to persons with incomes below the poverty level.
+For example, the Village increases family self-sufficiency by funding Housing Forward, which prevents, eliminates or ameliorates homelessness.
+Housing Forward provides supportive services such as job training, job placement, substance abuse treatment, case management, education (G.E.D.), day care, short-term mental health services, independent living skills education and the provision of basic needs.
+In addition, Housing Forward provides other homelessness preventative services that promote emotional and economic independence and create long-term change in the lives of homeless persons.

 Other CDBG-funded agencies also provide services that make a huge impact.

-The Village supports other important services by allocating 96 percent of its PY 2017 CDBG Public Services category dollars to local social service agencies.
+The Village supports other important services by allocating 95 percent of its PY 2018 CDBG Public Services category dollars to local social service agencies.